masterjeef/stego-sharp/README.md

-# stego-sharp
+# Stego Sharp

-This project is a work in progress.
-Please check back soon for updates. (:
+This project works, just need to update the readme.
+See the unit tests for sample usage.